Building software with Slurm jobs using EasyBuild

 If you have multiple cluster or architectures, you may wish to place them in specific locations.

-Remember that you can set this via environment variables as well, e.g:
+Remember that you can set this via environment variables as well, for example:

 export EASYBUILD_JOB_OUTPUT_DIR=$HOME/log_${CLUSTER_NAME}_${ARCH}/